Loop Algorithm for Quantum Transverse Ising Model in a Longitudinal Field: loop algorithm

-To demonstrate the advantages of the loop algorithm, we compare it with the state-of-the-art line cluster algorithm in two typical systems: the Rydberg atom chain and the Kagome qubit ice.
-To make sure the same complexities of both algorithms, we use the same codes except for the off-diagonal update implemented with line and loop updates, respectively.
+To demonstrate the advantages of the loop algorithm, we compare it with the conventional loop algorithm \cite{Syljuåsen_2003} (with setting all XY-term coefficients to zero and labeled as $\mathrm{loop}_c$) and the state-of-the-art line cluster algorithm in two typical systems: the Rydberg atom chain and the Kagome qubit ice.
+To make sure the same complexities of both algorithms, we use the same codes except for the off-diagonal update implemented with different updates, respectively.
 The best quantity to qualify the efficiency of the QMC algorithm is the auto-correlation function $C(t) = \langle O_{i}O_{i+t}\rangle - \langle O_{i}\rangle\langle O_{i+t}\rangle$, in which $t$ denotes the QMC steps, and $O_i$ is the observable calculated in $i$th sample \cite{qmc_loop}.
-It usually follows the exponential decay behavior and the auto-correlation time $\tau_{\mathrm{mc}}$ is defined as the time when $C(t)$ drops to $1/e$ of $C(0)$ so that two QMC samples with a distance of $\tau_{\mathrm{mc}}$ in the sequence can be considered as independent.
+It usually follows the exponential decay behavior and the auto-correlation time $\tau_{\mathrm{mc}}$ is defined as the time $C(t)$ drops to $1/e$ of $C(0)$ so that two QMC samples with a distance of $\tau_{\mathrm{mc}}$ in the sequence can be considered as independent.
 In the following simulations, the auto-correlation time is calculated with the integrated method \cite{qmc_loop} from $10^7$ successive Monte-Carlo measurements or the Markov chain process.
-Then, its error is obtained by taking one hundred such independent Markov chain processes.
+Then, its error is obtained by taking sixty such independent Markov chain processes.
 The comparison of the algorithm has to be implemented in the same computing environment, e.g. CPU, memory, program language, and compiler.